-A new Shift Pattern can be obtained by Create button.
-A meaningful template name must be written in the Template Name field to continue.
-In the Shift Schedule tab, the Schedule must be entered to the Schedule field from MII Menu > Data Services > Time Periods Schedules, and then, the preferred date interval must be entered.
+A new Shift Pattern can be obtained by using the Create button.
+A template name must be entered in the Template Name field to continue.
+It is recommended to choose a meaningful name.
+In the Shift Schedule tab, the Schedule must be entered into the Schedule field from MII Menu > Data Services > Time Periods Schedules, and then the preferred date interval must be entered.
 (Fig. 4)

-Follows the MII Menu > Data Services > Time Periods Schedules path to create schedule.
-After that, the time interval created from MII Menu > Data Services > Time Periods must be assigned to the Schedule.
+Follow the MII Menu > Data Services > Time Periods Schedules path to create a schedule.
+Next, the time interval created from MII Menu > Data Services > Time Periods must be assigned to the Schedule.
 (Fig. 4.1)

-Tariff Maintenance is the collection of energy data used in the field of production on a tariff level and reporting on a cost level.
+Tariff Maintenance is the collection of energy data used in the field of production, on a tariff level, to allow reporting on costs.

-Follows the MII Menu > Energy Monitoring and Analysis > Energy Configurations > Tariff Maintenance path to reach.
+Follow menu path MII Menu > Energy Monitoring and Analysis > Energy Configurations > Tariff Maintenance .

-On the Tariffs tab, a meaningful name is entered in the Name field.
-A category is selected for the Category field that was created on the MII Menu > Catalog Services > Category section.
+On the Tariffs tab, a meaningful name should be entered in the Name field.
+Select a category for the Category field that was created with the MII Menu > Catalog Services > Category section.
 Unit of Measure is the determination of the ratio of energy units consumed in a specified price unit.